Cannabis Made Clear

 Driving while under the influence of cannabis is illegal — and these laws can be enforced even if you’re not showing signs of impairment.

 There’s zero tolerance for young (under 21), novice (holding a G1, G2, M1 or M2 licence) and commercial drivers, meaning they cannot have any THC in their blood while driving.
 Penalties for all drivers may include fines, an immediate licence suspension, mandatory education programs, vehicle impoundment, a criminal record and jail time.
-The laws apply whether you’re driving a car, truck, boat, snowmobile or off-road vehicle.
+These laws apply to all motor vehicles — including cars, trucks, boats, snowmobiles and off-road vehicles — on both public and private property.

 It’s also illegal to consume cannabis in a vehicle or boat that’s being driven (or will be driven after consumption).
-If cannabis is being transported in a motorized vehicle, it must be in the original packaging and unopened, or packaged and firmly sealed (or otherwise not easily accessible to the driver or passengers).
+If cannabis is being transported in a motorized vehicle, it must be:

-Find out more about the effects of cannabis impairment on your driving here.
+Find out more about the effects of cannabis impairment on your driving.

-When it comes to international travel, you must leave cannabis at home — whether or not cannabis is legal in your end destination.
+When it comes to international travel, you must leave cannabis at home — even if cannabis is legal in your end destination.
 As per the Cannabis Act, taking cannabis across the Canadian border could land you up to 14 years in jail.
 And, since cannabis is not legal in most other countries, you could also face stiff penalties in the country you are visiting.

-Read more about Canada’s cannabis laws and regulations here.
+Read more about Canada’s cannabis laws and regulations.

 Back to Cannabis Made Clear Back to Legal Use